danieljwilson/obsidian/Thesis/Thesis ToDo.md

 #### Outcome
 - [ ] add questions for gap measure trying to get at gap cause
+	- [ ] contact lab members for feedback
 - [ ] add outcome measures to repo